 This course provides students with the history of logistics, and an overview of the fields of transportation, distribution, and logistics.
 Students will learn how warehousing and inventory impact the economy and the world of commercial transportation.
 Future trends in transportation, distribution, and logistics will also be outlined.
+Students should have a strong understanding of economics.

-Internship and Employment Theory for Juniors (5649)
+Fall JR. Internship and Employment (5649)